 Attachments and Checklists

-If applicable, mention any attachments to the letter, such as a move-out checklist.
+If applicable, send any attachments with the notice to vacate letter, such as a move-out checklist.
 This additional resource can guide the tenant in fulfilling their responsibilities during the move-out process.

 Security Deposit Process